A spinorial energy functional: critical points and gradient flow: The dependence of the spinors on the metric

 \subsection{The Bourguignon-Gauduchon horizontal distribution}

 In order to compare different fibers $\Sigma_{g_0}M$ and $\Sigma_{g_1}M$ of the universal spinor bundle over some point $x\in M$, we shall need the {\em natural horizontal distribution} of Bourguignon and Gauduchon.
 We refer to~\cite{bg91} for details.
-Let $V$ be a real vector space.
-We denote by $\mc B V$ the set of oriented linear bases which we think of as the set of orientation-preserving linear isomorphisms $\R^n\to V$ where we forgot the identity.
-By the polar decomposition theorem $\mc BV$ is diffeomorphic to the product of the set of orthogonal matrices and the cone of positive-definite symmetric matrices.
-Hence the natural fibration $p:\mc B V\to \odot^2_+V$ where the fiber $\mc B_gV$ over $g$ consists precisely of the set of $g$-orthonormal bases, is trivial.
+Let $V$ be an oriented real vector space.
+We denote by $\mc B V$ the set of oriented bases of $V$ which we think of as the set of orientation-preserving linear isomorphisms $\R^n\to V$.
+By the polar decomposition theorem $\mc BV$ is diffeomorphic to the product of the set of special orthogonal matrices and the cone of positive-definite symmetric matrices.
+Hence the natural fibration $p:\mc B V\to \odot^2_+V$ where the fiber $\mc B_gV$ over $g$ consists precisely of the set of oriented $g$-orthonormal bases, is trivial.
 Using $b\in\mc B V$ to identify $V$ with $\R^n$, the tangent space of $\mc B V$ at $b$ can be decomposed into the space tangent to the fibre $T^v_b\cong\Lambda^2\R^{n*}$, and the space of symmetric matrices $T^h_b=\odot^2\R^{n*}$ which is horizontal.
 Since the distribution $b\mapsto T^v_b$ is $\SO_n$-equivariant we get a connection dubbed {\em natural} by Bourguignon and Gauduchon.
 This construction can be immediately generalised to the universal cover $\tilde{\mc B}V\to\odot^2_+V$, where the fiber $\tilde{\mc B}_gV$ is diffeomorphic to $\Spin_n$.

 By naturality of the pointwise construction above we obtain a horizontal distribution $\mc H$ of the principal $\Spin_n$-bundle $\tilde P\to\odot^2_+M$ and consequently one of $\Sigma M$: The fiber over $g_x\in\odot^2_+M$ is given by $\mc B T_xM$.
 For every $\tilde b\in\tilde P_{g_x}$ lying over the basis $b$ of $T_xM$, we have a complement to the tangent space of the fiber (isomorphic to the skew-adjoint endomorphisms of $T_xM$) given by the symmetric endomorphisms of $T_xM$.
 Using the projection we can identify this space with $\odot^2 T_x^*M$, the tangent space of $\odot^2_+M$ at $x$.